|Nutrition Facts (per serving)|

 Transfer the radicchio to a serving platter or individual plates.
 Sprinkle with more salt or a finishing salt, such as Maldon, if you like.
 Serve hot, warm, or at room temperature.
 Enjoy.

 - Before adding the radicchio, toss a thinly sliced or roughly chopped clove of garlic in the pan.
 Stir and add the radicchio immediately or, for a more distinctive flavor, let the garlic turn golden before adding the radicchio.

 - Counter the bitterness by slowly caramelizing a sliced shallot or two over medium-low heat before sautéeing the radicchio.

-- Add a sprinkle of fresh herbs—a chiffonade of basil or some chopped rosemary or simply a few parsley leaves—before serving for a burst of light, vibrant flavor against the strong taste of the radicchio.
+- Add a sprinkle of fresh herbs before serving—a chiffonade of basil or some chopped rosemary or simply a few parsley leaves will provide a burst of light, vibrant flavor against the strong taste of the radicchio.

-- Brown about 1 ounce of finely chopped pancetta or bacon in the oil before adding radicchio to the pan for a meaty undertone to the dish (it's an easy way to get people to try a vegetable: add bacon).
+- Brown about 1 ounce of finely chopped pancetta or bacon in the oil before adding radicchio to the pan for a meaty undertone to the dish (and an easy way to get people to try a vegetable).

 - Tame the bitterness of radicchio even more by mixing it with some kale, essentially diluting the flavor and adding the more familiar green color of leafy "greens."